-Non-executive members of the Board of Directors of Lazard Group, who are the same Non-Executive Directors of Lazard Ltd ("Non-Executive Directors") receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 23,961, 26,360 and 39,315 DSUs granted in connection with annual compensation during the years ended December 31, 2015, 2014 and 2013, respectively.
+Non-executive members of the Board of Directors ("Non-Executive Directors") receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 23,961, 26,360 and 39,315 DSUs granted in connection with annual compensation during the years ended December 31, 2015, 2014 and 2013, respectively.
 Their remaining compensation is payable in cash, which they may elect to receive in the form of additional DSUs under the Directors' Fee Deferral Unit Plan described below.
-DSUs are convertible into shares of Class A common stock at the time of cessation of service to the Board of Directors.
+DSUs are convertible into shares of Class A common stock at the time of cessation of service to the Board of Directors and, for purposes of calculating diluted net income per share, are included in the diluted weighted average shares of Class A common stock outstanding using the "treasury stock" method.
 DSUs include a cash dividend participation right equivalent to any ordinary quarterly dividends paid on Class A common stock.